coolwaterair/rezet.css/README.md

 rezet.css
 ===

-is another CSS reset for developer who perefer to build layout from scratch instead of using the framework.
+is another CSS reset for developer who prefer to build layout from scratch instead of using the framework.
 Everything is up to you, your layout is totally in your control.

 >Just code your layout.
 We've reset the needed html for you